FundyPhytoPhys/LowLightPhotosynth/LowLightManuscript.md

 The observed patterns in the persistence of S-State cycling across conditions within taxa were then modelled using the nonparametric method of generalized additive modelling (GAM).
 GAMs fit a model to predict the damping index based on a tensor product smooth of the two predictors, temperature, and light level.
 The response variable is linked to the independent variables using a smoothing function, where many localized polynomials are joined to form a piecewise function called a spline [@pinillaNonParametricGeneralizedAdditive2021].
 For each strain, GAM models were fit to the data using the restricted maximum likelihood method (REML).

+One GAM model (Table \@ref(tab:gammodel_temp)) examines the response of S-State damping to the measurement temperature (°C) and the equivalent effective light level (µmol photons m^-2^ s^-1^) for the measurement flash spacing.

+#do this as output of model not retyped

-One GAM model examines the response of S-State damping to the measurement temperature (°C, Tables XXX) and the equivalent effective light level (µmol photons m^-2^ s^-1^) for the measurement flash spacing.
-A second GAM model examines the response of S-State damping to the difference between measurement temperature and growth temperature (Δ°C, Table XXX ), and the equivalent effective light level (µmol photons m^-2^ s^-1^) equivalent for the measurement flash spacing.
+A second GAM model (Table \@ref(tab:gammodel_delta)) examines the response of S-State damping to the difference between measurement temperature and growth temperature (Δ°C, Table XXX ), and the equivalent effective light level (µmol photons m^-2^ s^-1^) equivalent for the measurement flash spacing.

+#do this as output of model not retyped

 Models were validated by verifying the choice of basis dimensions (k) and evaluating the residual plots [@schoenigWorkshopGeneralizedAdditive2023].
 Based on the fitted models, the damping index can then be predicted for other combinations of temperature and light [@woodGeneralizedAdditiveModels2017].
 These predictions were then visually represented with a contour plot.

 # Results {.unnumbered}